Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 - How to analyze accruals using real stock examples

-A week or so ago, I had a guest post about accruals and determining quality of earnings and since then, I’ve implemented an accrual analysis section in the stock valuation models and financial accruals.
+A week or so ago, I had a guest post about accruals and determining quality of earnings and since then, I’ve implemented an accrual analysis section in Old School Value.
+The earnings accrual model will also be included in the OSV Stock Picking app.

 Rather than going over the whole accrual topic again, read the article on determining earnings quality through accruals.